garrigueta/ai-tools/docs/installation_guide.md

 export SIMULATION_TYPE=msfs  # or 'dummy' for testing
 ```

-For a complete list of all configuration options, see the [Advanced Configuration](README.md#advanced-configuration) section in the README.
+For a complete list of all configuration options, see the [Advanced Configuration](user_guide.md#advanced-configuration) section in the User Guide.

 ## Shell Integration